voteagora/op-atlas/app/README.md

      git commit -m "A brief description of the changes"
      ```

+   NOTE: Make sure to run `pnpm app:lint:fix` so that the app's linter can make any neccesary improvements.

 5. **Push Changes to GitHub**

    - Push your changes to your fork on GitHub: